Risk Factors Dashboard

 We may not have sufficient cash flow from our business to make payments on our significant debt when due, and we may incur additional indebtedness in the future.

-In March 2021, we issued the Convertible Notes in a private offering to qualified institutional buyers pursuant to Rule 144 under the Securities Act.
+In March 2024, we issued the 2029 Notes (see Note 3, Debt, of the notes to consolidated financial statements) in a private offering to qualified institutional buyers pursuant to Section 4(a)(2) under the Securities Act.
 We may be required to use a substantial portion of our cash flows from operations to pay interest and principal on our indebtedness.
+Our ability to make scheduled payments of the principal and to pay interest on or to refinance our indebtedness, including the 2029 Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our ability to make scheduled payments of the principal and to pay interest on or to refinance our indebtedness, including the Convertible Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may not continue to generate cash flow from operations in the future sufficient to service our debt and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 Our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our debt obligations.

-In addition, we may incur substantial additional debt in the future, subject to the restrictions contained in our future debt agreements, some of which may be secured debt.
+In addition, we may incur substantial additional debt in the future, subject to the restrictions contained in our credit agreement with Bank of America entered into in March 2023 (see Note 3, Debt, of the notes to consolidated financial statements) and any future debt agreements, some of which may be secured debt.
+We are not restricted under the terms of the Indenture governing the 2029 Notes, from incurring additional debt, securing existing or future debt, recapitalizing our debt, repurchasing our stock, pledging our assets, making investments, paying dividends, guaranteeing debt or taking a number of other actions that are not limited by the terms of the Indenture governing the 2029 Notes that could have the effect of diminishing our ability to make payments on the 2029 Notes when due.
 We are not restricted under the terms of the Indenture governing the Convertible Notes, from incurring additional debt, securing existing or future debt, recapitalizing our debt, repurchasing our stock, pledging our assets, making investments, paying dividends, guaranteeing debt or taking a number of other actions that are not limited by the terms of the Indenture governing the Convertible Notes that could have the effect of diminishing our ability to make payments on the Convertible Notes when due.

-The conditional conversion feature of our Convertible Notes, if triggered, may adversely affect our financial condition and operating results.
+The conditional conversion feature of our 2029 Notes, if triggered, may adversely affect our financial condition and operating results.

-In the event the conditional conversion feature of the Convertible Notes is triggered, holders of the Convertible Notes will be entitled to convert the notes at any time during specified periods at their option.
+In the event the conditional conversion feature of the 2029 Notes is triggered, holders of the 2029 Notes will be entitled to convert the notes at any time during specified periods at their option.
+If one or more holders elect to convert their 2029 Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
 If one or more holders elect to convert their Convertible Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
+In addition, even if holders do not elect to convert their 2029 Notes when these conversion triggers are satisfied, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the 2029 Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.
 In addition, even if holders do not elect to convert their Convertible Notes when these conversion triggers are satisfied, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Convertible Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.

 Item 1B.Unresolved Staff Comments